craftcms/docs/docs/3.x/categories.md

 | [fixedOrder](#fixedorder)                 | Causes the query results to be returned in the order specified by [id](#id).
 | [group](#group)                           | Narrows the query results based on the category groups the categories belong to.
 | [groupId](#groupid)                       | Narrows the query results based on the category groups the categories belong to, per the groups’ IDs.
-| [hasDescendants](#hasdescendants)         | Narrows the query results based on whether the categories have any descendants.
+| [hasDescendants](#hasdescendants)         | Narrows the query results based on whether the categories have any descendants in their structure.
 | [id](#id)                                 | Narrows the query results based on the categories’ IDs.
 | [ignorePlaceholders](#ignoreplaceholders) | Causes the query to return matching categories as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).
 | [inReverse](#inreverse)                   | Causes the query results to be returned in reverse order.
 | [leaves](#leaves)                         | Narrows the query results based on whether the categories are “leaves” (categories with no descendants).
 | [level](#level)                           | Narrows the query results based on the categories’ level within the structure.
 | [limit](#limit)                           | Determines the number of categories that should be returned.
-| [nextSiblingOf](#nextsiblingof)           | Narrows the query results to only the category that comes immediately after another category.
+| [nextSiblingOf](#nextsiblingof)           | Narrows the query results to only the category that comes immediately after another category in its structure.
 | [offset](#offset)                         | Determines how many categories should be skipped in the results.
 | [orderBy](#orderby)                       | Determines the order that the categories should be returned in.
 (If empty, defaults to `dateCreated DESC`, or the order defined by the category group if the [group](#group) or [groupId](#groupid) params are set to a single group.)
-| [positionedAfter](#positionedafter)       | Narrows the query results to only categories that are positioned after another category.
+| [positionedAfter](#positionedafter)       | Narrows the query results to only categories that are positioned after another category in its structure.
-| [positionedBefore](#positionedbefore)     | Narrows the query results to only categories that are positioned before another category.
+| [positionedBefore](#positionedbefore)     | Narrows the query results to only categories that are positioned before another category in its structure.
 | [preferSites](#prefersites)               | If [unique](#unique) is set, this determines which site should be selected when querying multi-site elements.
-| [prevSiblingOf](#prevsiblingof)           | Narrows the query results to only the category that comes immediately before another category.
+| [prevSiblingOf](#prevsiblingof)           | Narrows the query results to only the category that comes immediately before another category in its structure.
 | [relatedTo](#relatedto)                   | Narrows the query results to only categories that are related to certain other elements.
 | [search](#search)                         | Narrows the query results to only categories that match a search query.
-| [siblingOf](#siblingof)                   | Narrows the query results to only categories that are siblings of another category.
+| [siblingOf](#siblingof)                   | Narrows the query results to only categories that are siblings of another category in its structure.
 | [site](#site)                             | Determines which site(s) the categories should be queried in.
 | [siteId](#siteid)                         | Determines which site(s) the categories should be queried in, per the site’s ID.
 | [slug](#slug)                             | Narrows the query results based on the categories’ slugs.